Topic 1: Exponential functions

 Solving exponential equations (same-base method)

-When the bases cannot be aligned (for example ), logarithms are required (next dot point).
+When the bases cannot be aligned (for example ), logarithms are required (the next dot point covers this).

 How this appears in IA1 and EA

-Express both sides with the same base. , so .
+Write both sides with base : , so .

-Markers reward expressing both sides with base , equating exponents, and a clean linear solve.
+Markers reward the common-base rewrite, equating exponents, and the linear solve.

 Related dot points